ZupIT/nimbus-docs/swiftui/decodable.md

 }
 ```

-## Decodable custom
+## Custom Decodable

-When using Decodable you can customize the deserialization by implement the `init(from: Decoder)` and declaring the `CodingKeys` by yourself.
+When using Decodable you can customize the deserialization by implementing `init(from: Decoder)` and declaring the `CodingKeys` by yourself.
 All wrappers previously explained can be used inside your `init(from: Decoder)` implementation.

-In official [documentation](https://developer.apple.com/documentation/foundation/archives_and_serialization/encoding_and_decoding_custom_types) and [here](https://www.swiftbysundell.com/articles/customizing-codable-types-in-swift/) you can learn more about Decodable and customizations.
+In the official [documentation](https://developer.apple.com/documentation/foundation/archives_and_serialization/encoding_and_decoding_custom_types) and [here](https://www.swiftbysundell.com/articles/customizing-codable-types-in-swift/) you can learn more about Decodable and customizations.

 Below we have the main cases of custom serialization using NimbusSwiftUI: